neoforged/Documentation/docs/misc/commands.md

 ```
 Here we use `#executes` to launch the command.

-Then, register the command in an event (with the game vent bus) like this:
+Then, register the command in an event (with the game event bus) like this:
 ```java
 @SubscribeEvent // You can also use #addEventListener public static void onRegisterCommands(RegisterCommandsEvent event) {